Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means a personal achievement or accomplishment to be proud of.
-The phrase uses "feather" and "cap" metaphorically, originating from historical practices but now figurative.
+The idiom uses "feather" and "cap" metaphorically, originating from historical practices but now figurative.

 Origin:

-This idiom dates back to the 16th century, referring to birds lining their nests with feathers for comfort, used metaphorically for personal gain..
+This idiom dates back to the early 16th century, symbolizing the act of enriching oneself, often at the expense of others.
+It comes from the idea of birds lining their nests with feathers for comfort.

 Meaning:

-To enrich oneself at the expense of others.
+To enrich oneself, often at the expense of others.

 Usage: